Michael Silverblatt to receive the inaugural Deborah Pease Prize from A Public Space

 Lit Hub is a gold sponsor of the event, which will feature a full open bar with specialty cocktails and passed hors d’oeuvres, and more.

-Tickets to the event, which range from $250–$1,000, are on sale now; and offer the opportunity to underwrite the vital programs of A Public Space.
+Tickets to the event, offered at Friend, Benefactor, and Patron levels, are on sale now; and offer the opportunity to underwrite the vital programs of A Public Space.

 A Public Space is the nonprofit and independent home of an award-winning literary and arts magazine; A Public Space Books; fellowships; and an academy.
 Under the direction of Brigid Hughes and the dedicated editorial staff, it has been our mission to seek out overlooked and unclassifiable work, and to publish writing from beyond established confines.